easegress-io/easegress/doc/controllers.md

 ### ServiceRegistry

-We use system controller `ServiceRegistry` to be the service hub for all service registries.
-Current the drivers are
+We use the system controller `ServiceRegistry` as the service hub for all service registries.
+Current drivers are

 - [ConsulServiceRegistry](#consulserviceregistry)
 - [EtcdServiceRegistry](#etcdserviceregistry)